open-rmf/crossflow/handbook/src/scope-cleanup.md

 > [!WARNING]
 > At the time of this writing, buffer cleanup is not yet available for JSON
 > diagrams.
 This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).
+> In the meantime, buffer data will simply be dropped when a scope terminates.

 After operation cleanup is finished, there may still be data lingering in the buffers for this session.
 Often it would be fine to just discard that data without